-Q: Can I download Secret History shows for listening on my own time?
+Q: Can I download Ongoing History or The Secret History of Rock shows for listening on my own time?

-A: I wish.
+A: Like I said, I wish.
 We can’t provide downloads because of copyright issues surrounding the music embedded in the programs.
 Believe me, if we could, we would.

 Q: Can I hang out with you?

 A: Really?
 I’m not that excting.
 But I’m flattered.

 I’ve always been a geek.
 Just ask anyone I went to school with or any the girls I tried to date.